shanepeckham/CADScenario_Personalisation/README.md

 The following technology components are used in this solution:

-*	Swagger enabled Node.js APIs running on Azure App Services (PaaS)
+*	eCommerce online store built with Java running on Azure App Services (PaaS)
-*	Ubuntu with a custom extension template to rapidly provision and deploy a custom image with a running legacy mysql solution (IaaS) [Thanks Justin Davies for helping here](https://github.com/juda-ms)
+*	Ubuntu running a legacy mysql database (IaaS)
 *	Azure networking to isolate legacy workloads (IaaS)
-*	API Management to govern APIs and to bridge publicly accessible APIs with isolated APIs (SaaS) (IaaS)
-*	Azure functions to run dynamic ‘pay-as-you-go’ compute (Serverless) [Thanks Christof Claasens and Katrien de Graeve for the generate coupon function](https://github.com/xstof/Quiz)
+*   Azure virtual network Gateway to provide point to site connectivity
+*	Serverless components to serve as a proxy between the IaaS legacy database and the PaaS layer (Serverless)
 *	Azure logic apps to provide serverless integration that is accessible to non-developers (Serveless)
+*   Microsoft Cognitive Services to detect language and translation in real time
 *	Azure Resource Manager templates to automate the provisioning and inflation of a full environment

 # Solution flow